 We are Mosaic, a new student-administration collaboration dedicated to promoting multidimensional diversity within the Honors Program.
 We are a group of students who recognize the importance of including all aspects of diversity, such as culture, faith, and gender identity/sexual orientation within the Honors community.
-They have a video that they would like to share with you.
+We have a video we’d would like to share with you.

 First Year Fellows